 He loved to keep the company of Scottish workers in the mills and farms.
 Later, Scottish workers brought the Yorkie Terrier to America which was further bred by American locals.

 The Maltese were equally documented in the late 18th century in America.
-Records say that this particular breed first existed in Malta and was adored by Greeks, Romans, and Egyptians of noble background.
+Records say that this particular breed first existed in Malta and was adored by Greeks, Romans, and Egyptians of high background.

 Maltese dogs are known to be very energetic and affectionate toward humans.
 They also don’t mind the occasional belly rubs or whispering sweet nothings into their furry ears.